 Higher education governance can be divided into two categories: internal governance and external governance.
 "Internal governance" refers to the structures and processes by which an institution governs itself.
 "External governance" refers to the structures and processes by which outside entities play a role in the governance of institutional affairs.
 Internal governance usually involves "internal" sources of law (see Section 1.4.3); and external governance generally involves "external" sources of law (see Section 1.4.2).
 In turn, external governance can be further divided into two subcategories: public external governance and private external governance.
-"Public external governance" refers to the structures and processes by which the federal government (see chapter 14), state governments (see Section 13.2), and local governments (see Section 13.1) participate in the governance of higher education.
+"Public external governance" refers to the structures and processes by which the federal government (see Section 10.3), state governments (see Section 10.2), and local governments (see Section 10.1) participate in the governance of higher education.
 "Private external governance" refers to the structures and processes by which private associations and organizations participate in the governance of higher education.
-Major examples of such external private entities include accrediting agencies (see Section 15.2), athletic associations and conferences (see Section 15.3), and the American Association of University Professors and other higher education associations.
-Other examples include national employee unions with "locals" or chapters at individual institutions (see Section 4.3); outside commercial, research, public service, or other entities with which institutions may affiliate; and public interest and lobbying organizations that support particular causes.
+Major examples of such external private entities include accrediting agencies (see Section 11.1.2), athletic associations and conferences (see Section 11.1.3), the American Association of University Professors and other higher education associations.
+Other examples include national employee unions with "locals" or chapters at individual institutions (see Sections 4.3 & 5.3); outside commercial, research, public service, or other entities with which institutions may affiliate; and public interest and lobbying organizations that support particular causes.

 The governance structures and processes for higher education, both internal and external, differ markedly from those for elementary and secondary education.
 Similarly, the structures and processes for public higher education differ from those for private higher education.
-(See Figure 1.1.)
 These variations between public and private institutions exist in part because they are created in different ways, have different missions, and draw their authority to operate from different sources (see generally Section 3.1); and in part because the federal Constitution's and state constitutions' rights clauses apply directly to public institutions and impose duties on them that these clauses do not impose on private institutions (see generally Section 1.5 below).
-Furthermore, the governance
+Furthermore, the governance structures and processes for private secular institutions differ from those for private religious institutions.
+These variations exist in part because religious institutions have different origins and sponsorship, and different missions, than private secular institutions; and in part because the federal First Amendment, and comparable state constitutional provisions, afford religious institutions an extra measure of autonomy from government regulations, beyond that of private secular institutions, and also limit their eligibility to receive government support (see generally Section 1.6 below).